 Programs should create a parent handbook for families to understand and accept program policies.
-The program must provide copies of the behavior management plan to parents/guardians of children in care at the school age child care program.
-In addition, there should be an orientation offered for families throughout the year to review the handbook.
+The program must provide copies of the behavior management plan to parents/guardians of children in care at the school age child-care program.
+In addition, there should be an orientation offered for families throughout the year to review the handbook with program staff.